 It is now a month into a grid down environment.
 None of the previous statements are true for the average person.
-Nothing will make sense.
+Nothing makes sense.
 You can't trust anyone.
 Nobody speaks to one another anymore and entering into a simple conversation with a stranger could get you robbed or killed.
 A few days ago, you watched a neighbor kill a traveler after fighting with them over a small can of baked beans the person was carrying inside their tattered backpack.
-The bloated victim is still laying in the middle of the street with his head half caved in.
+The bloated victim is still lying in the middle of the street with his head half caved in.
 His empty eyes are staring at you through your front window.
-They seem to be staring directly into you, "why didn't you help me?"
+His empty eyes are staring at you through your front window, seeming to ask, "why didn't you help me?"
 There was a small child traveling with the man who stayed by the body for a while, but you don't know where the child has gone.
 You try not to consider the possibilities.
 You can't even feed your own children let alone a stranger's child.
 You wonder to yourself when you became so cold?
 However, you still don't respond any differently because you've learned the hard way to mind your own business and ignore the atrocities happening around you.
 There is no law enforcement to come to your aid and in truth, there don't seem to be any rules or laws to follow.
 You have become numb to death and ignore the person's bloated body along with all the other bodies strewn about your neighborhood.
-The smell of the new world is unbearable: rotten food, dead bodies, trash... it all combines to a horrific stench that you can't ever escape from, indoors or out.
+The smell of the new world is unbearable: rotten food, decaying bodies, trash-it all combines to a horrific stench that you can't escape, indoors or out.

 Your spouse was out of town on business when the lights first went out.
 They could be anywhere.
 Are they still alive?
 You have done things to acquire food for your children that you wouldn't have fathomed you were capable of before the electricity went out.
-Your home is nearly inhabitable because raw sewage has backed up into it and you didn't know how to block it off at the street.
-You tried to stuff rags into the drains, but the rags keep popping out by the backpressure of feces and raw sewage.
-The grocery stores were looted weeks ago and you've long ago eaten the dry food in your kitchen.
+Your home is nearly uninhabitable because raw sewage has backed up into it and you didn't know how to shut it off at the street.
+You tried to stuff rags into the drains, but the rags keep popping out by the backpressure of feces, urine, and putrid sewage.
+The grocery stores were looted weeks ago and you've long since eaten the dry food in your kitchen.
 For the last week, you've been reduced to scavenging and eating rotten food from refrigerators in some of the abandoned houses around you.
 The last meal you ate contained more worms than food.
 You closed your eyes and held your nose as you swallowed.
-You are ashamed because you ate half of what you found and
+You